The Texas Sibling Network strengthens and builds skills through education, community, and advocacy to support all family members.

-The Texas Sibling Network aims to create a community for adult siblings of people with disabilities by siblings of people with disabilities.
-Our Network will provide support, resources, leadership and advocacy skill building opportunities for siblings.
-We recognize siblings have very different experiences and visions and we aim to provide a community to welcome and honor those experiences.
+The Texas Sibling Network (TSN) creates a community for adult siblings of people with disabilities by adult siblings of people with disabilities.
+The Network provides support, resources, leadership, and advocacy skill building opportunities for siblings.
+It is recognized that siblings have very different experiences and visions and the aim is to provide a community to welcome and honor those experiences.

-The Texas Sibling Network is housed at TCDS as the state chapter of the national Sibling Leadership Network, but we are expanding to create local chapters throughout Texas so we represent local experiences and tailor the chapters to these communities.
-Our long-term vision is to have local chapters throughout Texas, on college and university campuses, and provide a hub of information for siblings.
-We currently have chapters in Austin and Houston!
+The Texas Sibling Network is housed at Texas Center for Disability Studies (TCDS) as the state chapter of the national Sibling Leadership Network, There are currently chapters in Austin and Houston with plans to expand and create multiple chapters across Texas to represent every community.
+The long-term vision is local chapters throughout Texas, on college and university campuses, to provide a hub of information for siblings.

-ReDiscovery – Workshop discussing disaster preparedness and long-term recovery supports for people with disabilities and those who support
+- ReDiscovery – Discussing disaster preparedness and long-term recovery supports for people with disabilities and those who support

 For more information contact:

 - Nick Winges-Yanez

 Financial support for the Texas Sibling Network is provided by Texas Council for Developmental Disabilities with federal funds* made available by the United States Department of Health and Human Services, Administration on Intellectual and Developmental Disabilities. *$83,186, 76% DD funds; $23,594, 24% non-federal resources.